 There’s a lot of information in a Kindletrends newsletter, and when you first get one it might be hard to know where to start.
 Here are some of the most common things you might want to do if you’re an author, and how you can use the information in Kindletrends to help.

 First, if you haven’t already seen it, work through the interactive tour:

 Next, get a recent newsletter and try some of these:

 How to start researching a genre

-To get a general picture of what a genre is like, start with the ‘Week in Summary’ section:
+To get a general picture of what a genre is like, start with the ‘New This Week’ section:

 Although the median Best Sellers Rank is important, it’s not the only important thing about a genre.
 The gap of ranks for ‘half the books’ will tell you if the genre is dominated by a few books which are very popular, or whether there’s a consistent spread of high-ranking books.

 Don’t be put off if the median book isn’t a high rank, though; many authors are successful even in less-popular genres, because they understand what readers want, and keep producing quality work.

 Next, get an idea of what type of books are common in the genre by going to the Hot Topics section:

 Click on the topic tags to go to the detail of books with that tag: so, click on the link that says ‘magic’ to go to all the books in the Top 100 with ‘magic’ as a story element.
 Once you’ve done this a few times and looked at the books, you’ll get an idea of what themes are common in the genre right now.